Vredendal

 • The Olifants River wine route

-• It is home to the largest wine cellar in South Africa, as well as several boutique wineries
+• It is home to one of the largest wine cellars in South Africa.
+Namaqua Wines, as well as several boutique wineries

-• Some of the most diverse examples of succulent plant species in the world.
+• Some of the most diverse examples of succulent plant species in the world can be seen in Vredendal.

-• The annual ‘Rittelfees’ at the end of October, which brings together eight towns from the district for a music, arts and crafts festival.
+• The annual ‘Rittelfees’ at the end of October brings together eight towns from the district for a music, arts and crafts festival.

 local WEATHER TODAY